 top of page

-A will nominates someone to oversee the transfer of your property to your “heirs at law” or other people you nominate to inherit.
+A will nominates someone to oversee the transfer of your property to your “heirs at law” or other people you nominate to inherit through a court supervised process called "Probate."
 It grants specific powers and allows you to make decisions about how taxes and debts are paid.

 A trust is a legal device that can be used to manage your property during your lifetime and to distribute your property after your death.